Axlefublr/helix/README.md

 To organize harps, there are harp "sections". \
 Sections exist to organize all the different types of harps, to allow you to use one harp name across multiple different harp *types*.
 Each individual harp is given its name by *you*, interactively. \
-So, you can store some file in a "file harp" called `a`, and then store your latest search in a "search harp" (not yet implemented) called also `a`; these will not conflict, and let you consistently use short names for maximum efficiency (if that is your preference). \
+So, you can store some file in a "file harp" called `a`, and then store your latest search in a "search harp" called also `a`; these will not conflict, and let you consistently use short names for maximum efficiency (if that is your preference). \
 You can either *get* a harp (take the information stored in a harp and use it somehow) or *set* a harp (take some information from the environment and store it in a harp).

 #### Why are harps helpful?